MicrosoftDocs/sql-docs/docs/relational-databases/databases/database-files-and-filegroups.md

 ### File Size
 [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] files can grow automatically from their originally specified size.
 When you define a file, you can specify a specific growth increment.
 Every time the file is filled, it increases its size by the growth increment.
 If there are multiple files in a filegroup, they will not autogrow until all the files are full.
 Growth then occurs in a round-robin fashion using [proportional fill](../../relational-databases/pages-and-extents-architecture-guide.md#ProportionalFill).

 Each file can also have a maximum size specified.
 If a maximum size is not specified, the file can continue to grow until it has used all available space on the disk.
-This feature is especially useful when SQL Server is used as a database embedded in an application where the user does not have convenient access to a system administrator.
+This feature is especially useful when [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] is used as a database embedded in an application where the user does not have convenient access to a system administrator.
 The user can let the files autogrow as required to reduce the administrative burden of monitoring free space in the database and manually allocating additional space.

+If [Instant File Initialization (IFI)](../../relational-databases/databases/database-instant-file-initialization.md) is enabled for [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], there is minimal overhead when allocating new space for data files.

 For more information on transaction log file management, see [Manage the size of the transaction log file](../../relational-databases/logs/manage-the-size-of-the-transaction-log-file.md#Recommendations).